CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Some examples are from the dictionary, not the rule definitions.

-I recommend following Callendar.
-His set is the most complete.
-(Cricket)

 Note: This is an exception to "comes off the top" described under R. (Cricket)

 SHR: Very tiny R inside the small H. (It doesn't have to be a circle, just enough to look like you tried.
 Cricket).

+I'm not sure whether to recommend following Callendar or Stevens.
+Callendar's is complete.
+Stevens wrote a lot more material, but there are only a few examples (except maybe in the Bible passages) so his way won't be reinforced.
+(Cricket)

 ### Other S Joins